Why Is Financial Wellbeing So Important?

 Report a ‘wake-up call’ for countries to rethink approaches to mental health, says agency, revealing that cases have grown by almost 20% in a decade.

-Fear of stigma prevent many people from seeking help, says the report.
-Initiatives such as the Heads Together campaign, supported by the Duke and Duchess of Cambridge and Price Harry, hope to help tackle fear around mental health issues.
+Fear of stigma prevents many people from seeking help, says the report.
+Initiatives such as the Heads Together campaign, supported by the Duke and Duchess of Cambridge and Prince Harry, hope to help tackle fear around mental health issues.

 Depression is a serious clinical illness.
 Health professionals use the terms ‘depression’, ‘depressive illness’, or ‘clinical depression’ to refer to something very different from the common experience of feeling down, miserable, or fed up, for a short period of time.

 “I often have little interest or pleasure in doing things.”

 The feeling of depression is much more powerful and unpleasant than the short episodes of unhappiness that we all experience from time to time.
 It goes on for much longer.
 It can last for months rather than days or weeks.